hashicorp/consul-template/README.md

 Unlike `ls`, `tree` returns **all** keys under the prefix, just like the Unix `tree` command.

-If you omit the datacenter attribute on `tree`, the local Consul datacenter will be queried.
+If you omit the data center attribute on `tree`, the local Consul data center will be queried.

 - - -